d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

 1. How does the value of `img_size` affect training time?
 1. Instead of projecting the “&lt;cls&gt;” token representation to the output, how to project the averaged patch representations?
 Implement this change and see how it affects the accuracy.
-1. Can you modify hyperparameters to improve the accuracy of the vision transformer?
+1. Can you modify hyperparameters to improve the accuracy of the vision Transformer?

 :begin_tab:`pytorch`